slanska/flexilite/doc/01_00_RDBMS.md

 #### Schema migration

-Database schema goes through evolution together with growing business needs and changing vision.
+Database schema goes through evolution together with growing business needs and changing vision of business analysts, stockholders, developers and customers.
-Because of strict design of RDBMS schema evolution becomes tedious and unnecessary complicated process of preparing scripts for schema change, scripts for data migration, intermediate backup and restore actions, additional testing.
+Because of strict design of RDBMS schema evolution becomes tedious and unnecessary complicated process of preparing scripts for schema change, scripts for data migration, intermediate backup and restore actions, additional testing and a lot of changes in application code.